 In This Article

 Generally, you’ll be asked what your budget is for a monthly car payment.
 Lenders can shorten or lengthen your loan repayment term based on this preference.
-For example, you can get a 36-month car loan or even a loan that will take you 7 years to pay off.
+For example, you can get a 36-month car loan or even a loan that will take seven years to pay off.
 The longer the loan, the more interest you’ll typically pay over time.

 - Super prime: 781 – 850

 - Prime: 661 – 780

 You’ll generally want a score of 661 or higher to qualify for most conventional car loans and obtain the best interest rates.

 Average car loan interest rate by credit score

 In the fourth quarter of 2022, the average credit score for a used car loan or lease was 678, while the average score for a new-car loan or lease was 738, according to Experian’s State of the Automotive Finance Market fourth-quarter report.2

 Here are the average interest rates you can expect depending on your credit score.